kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 The `manager` field provides information for identifying a module's resource that can indicate the module's installation readiness.
 Typically, the manager is the module's `Deployment` resource.
 In exceptional cases, it may also be another resource.
 The **namespace** parameter is optional if the resource is not namespaced.
 For example,  if the resource is the module CR's `CustomResourceDefinition`.

-For example, if the module has a manager `Deployment` in the `kyma-system` namespace:
+In this example, the module's manager is the `Deployment` resource in the `kyma-system` namespace.

 ```yaml
 spec: